PREVIEW-Singapore expected to tighten monetary policy - but by how much?

 Five forecast the MAS re-centering the mid-point higher, with no change to the width or the slop.

-Morgan Stanley expects the slope to be steepened alongside a widening of the band -- a move last made in 2010, while Barclays and Bank of America are predicting a change to all three parameters.
+Morgan Stanley expects the slope to be steepened alongside a widening of the band -- a move last made in 2010, while Barclays is predicting a change to all three parameters.

 "With the heightened uncertainty from geopolitics, the upside risk to inflation, and the downside risk to growth, we now think that MAS could undertake both a slope steepening and a band widening," Morgan Stanley analysts said.